Skip to content

 Bottom Line

-Fortunately, Apple hasn’t created a restrictive environment wherein you had to settle only with the products that the Cupertino giant has in store for us.
-It has given us complete control over changing the default apps for email, browsers, and the like.
+Fortunately, Apple hasn’t created a restrictive environment wherein you had to settle only with their products.
+It has given us control over changing the default apps for email, browsers, and the like.

 Please share the article if you find it helpful: